philsturgeon/tech-talks/content/a-no-nonsense-graphql-rest-comparison/source.md

 ---

-# REST Allows That
+# REST Has That

-Compound Documents
+It's called "Compound Documents"

-JSON-API / OData
+Available in JSON-API, OData, HAL, Siren, etc.

 ---